plutora/restApiLibrary/README.md

 ## Plutora REST API Python Library
 The Python script [plutora.py](plutora.py) provides helper functions for creating Plutora REST API scripts.
 These include:
 - Read in credentials from a file
+- getAccessToken(): return access token
-- Wrapper to make REST calls
+- api(verb, api, data=""): Wrapper to make REST calls
-- Transform an array response into a look up table
+- listToDict(list, key, value): Transform an array response into a look up table
-- Look up GUID by object path and name
+- guidByPathAndName(path, name, field="name"): Look up GUID by object path and name
+- getComponentId(path): Return the layer GUID where a component is defined.
+Useful for getting and setting component versions.
+- objectFields: Data structure schema for Plutora objects

 ## Plutora REST API Python Samples
 The Python script [apiSamples.py](apiSamples.py) provides example calls that illustrate how to interact with the Plutora REST API.
 These include: